Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Proposed Method

 Where the ground-truth $P_{2ds}$ and $P_{1ds}$ are obtained by voxel or quantization-based downsampling of the original point cloud $P$.

-The three downsampled coordinates $C^2_{3ds}$ are transmitted losslessly using Octree encoder in G-PCC \cite{gpcc} and consumes a very small amount of bits (i.e., around 0.024 bpp for 8iVFB dataset).
+The three downsampled coordinates $C^2_{3ds}$ are transmitted losslessly using Octree encoder in G-PCC \cite{gpcc} and consumes a very small amount of bits (i.e., around 0.024 bpp for 8iVFB dataset \cite{8ijpeg}).
 We subtract the three downsampled predicted features $\widehat{F^2_{3ds}}$ from the original three downsampled features $F^2_{3ds}$ to obtain the residual features $R^2_{3ds}$.

-The residual features are quantized during inference, while during training, uniform noise is used to approximate the quantization \cite{balle2016end}.
-Quantized residual features are encoded by an arithmetic encoder where a fully factorized probabilistic entropy model \cite{balle2018variational} is used to learn the probability distribution of each feature where the bitrate $(R)$ is lower bounded by its information entropy.
+The residual features $R^2_{3ds}$ are quantized before encoding.
+Note that the quantization operation is non-differentiable, thus during training, we approximate the quantization process by adding a uniform noise $\mu \sim \mathcal{U}(-0.5, 0.5)$.
+Quantized residual features (lets call them $\bar{f}$) are encoded by an arithmetic encoder using a fully factorized probabilistic entropy model \cite{balle2018variational} to estimate the probability distribution of $\bar{f}$, i.e., $p_{\bar{f}|\phi} (\bar{f}|\phi)$, where $\phi$ are the learnable parameters.
+Then the bpp of encoding $\bar{f}$ is approximated as: